Material System

-The bounce velocity is computed as \(c_{th}(v_i-c_{th})\), where \(v_i\) is the impact velocity.
+The bounce velocity is computed as \(c_{th}(v_i-c_{th})\), where \(v_i\) represents the impact velocity.
+The following graphs illustrate the effects of these material properties.

 auto ball = world.addSphere(1, 1, "steel");